rhysd/cargo-husky/README.md

 [![Build Status on Linux/macOS][travis-ci badge]][travis-ci]
 [![Build status on Windows][appveyor badge]][appveyor]

-**This package is under construction and not ready for production until version 1.0.0 is released.**

 [cargo-husky][] is a crate for Rust project managed by [cargo][].
 In short, cargo-husky is a Rust version of [husky][].